CoNhanQ/Gun-Violence-Project/README.md

 * 2020 has the most injured victims due to gun violence.
 * In 2021, even though the amount of injured victims due to gun violence fell by ~20%, the amount of death has increased by nearly 3%.
-* Illinois, Texas, and California have the most death and injured victims in the country.
+* Illinois, Texas, and California have the most death and injured cases in the country.
+* Los Angeles, Oakland, Stockton, San Francisco, Alturas have the most cases of gun violence in California.